 Information about HELI’s financial well-being is contained in the Statement of Financial Standing.

 Institutional information about HELI (including our organisational structure) can be found here.

-Higher Education Leadership Institute (HELI) is governed by a Board of Directors that includes a majority of external members along with a representative of the owner of the Institute.
-The independence of the Board of Directors provides a mechanism to separate the ownership and governance of the Company from the management of the Institute and to provide independent business, financial and higher education expertise and advice at the highest level of decision-making.
-The Board of Directors is chaired by one of its external members.
-The Board of Directors sets the Institute’s mission and strategic goals in addition to ensuring the Institute continues to meet its legal, regulatory, financial and social obligations and responsibilities.
+HELI is governed by a Board of Directors, comprised of a majority of independent members and an owners’ representative.
+The independence of the Board of Directors provides a mechanism to separate the Company’s ownership and governance from the Institute’s management and provide independent business, financial and higher education expertise and advice at the highest level of decision-making.
+The Board of Directors is chaired by one of its independent members.
+The Board of Directors sets the Institute’s mission and strategic goals and ensures the Institute continues to meet its legal, regulatory, financial and social obligations and responsibilities.

 Prof Klich was previously Chair of the Governing Board for Airways Aviation and Global Director of Academic Affairs for SAE Institute.
 He has also held prior appointments as Vice-President of Southern Cross University in Australia until 2007, and before that as Dean of Education and Dean for Internationalisation, as well as a Research Fellow at the Australian Institute of Aboriginal and Torres Strait Islander Studies.

 His PhD research examined exceptional cross-cultural thinking skills.
 His teaching, research and publications have been in the areas of intercultural studies, professional learning and professional development, collaborative partnerships between universities with regions as well as with industry groups, and has included work published through the NATO Scientific Studies Division, and with the OECD in Europe.